kaiomagalhaes/blog/en/graylog_tutorial.md

 3 - To spin it up run: `docker-compose up -d`

-if you run `docker ps -a` you will see that the graylog container is not running, it happens because of the `GRAYLOG_REST_TRANSPORT_URI` env variable.
-The value in the docker-compose file needs to be updated with the current container ip. run `docker inspect graylog` and uou will see something like: `'IPAddress': '172.18.0.4'` take the ip and set it up and replace the `127.0.0.1` from the `     GRAYLOG_REST_TRANSPORT_URI: http://127.0.0.1:12900`.
+If you run `docker ps -a` you will see that the graylog container is not running, it happens because of the `GRAYLOG_REST_TRANSPORT_URI` env variable.
+The value in the docker-compose file needs to be updated with the current container ip.
+Run:

+`docker inspect graylog`

+You will see something like: `'IPAddress': '172.18.0.4'` take the ip and set it up and replace the `127.0.0.1` from the `     GRAYLOG_REST_TRANSPORT_URI: http://127.0.0.1:12900`.

-run `docker-compose up -d` again
+Run `docker-compose up -d` again

 4 - Let's setup nginx.